 10. Use Your Shoe

-It’s not pleasant but smashing with a shoe is one of the fastest ways to get rid of a cockroach.
+It’s unpleasant, but smashing a cockroach with a shoe is one of the fastest ways to eliminate it.
 Afterward, clean away the remains to avoid attracting other insects.

 11. Fix Water Leaks